bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

 {% endhighlight %}

 Let's deploy this application to the k8s cluster.
-All that we need for PostgreSQL + PostGIS extension in the k8s is configuration yaml.
+All that we need for installation of PostgreSQL + PostGIS extension in the k8s is configuration yaml.

-For PostgreSQL + PostGIS deployment, let's create k8s config.
+For the PostgreSQL + PostGIS deployment, let's create k8s config.
 This config contains the ConfigMap with credentials, PersistentVolume and PersistentVolumeClaim, Deployment and Service.
 You should save it to the k8s folder as postgres.yml.